Surprising Reasons to Minimize Kids Clothing

 Buying less of something means when you do make a purchase you can probably afford a higher quality, which automatically means less washing. ( Is it just me or do cheaper clothing items seem to attract spots and stains?)

-When you create a smaller wardrobe, when done correctly, you will have lots of items that automatically go together.
+When you create a smaller wardrobe and minimize kids clothing, when done correctly, you will have lots of items that automatically go together.
 You no longer need to search for that specific pair of pants to go with that specific shirt.
 Everything coordinates.

 At some point when our closets were filled to bursting my husband decided he couldn’t dress the kids anymore.
-He was too overwhelmed with choices and was afraid of making a wrong choice.
+He was too overwhelmed with choices and was afraid of making the wrong choice.

 This seems so silly now but I remember being so angry when he couldn’t figure out how to match up an outfit.